FD-SustainableFinance/03-TAXONOMY-RESEARCH-PAPERS/README.md

 ### Other

-## An Introduction to SF Taxonomy Mapping
-This is of particular interest to the evolving sustainable finance solutions being developed between [First Derivative](https://firstderivative.com/sustainable-finance/), [Corlytics](https://www.corlytics.com/), [Solidatus](https://www.solidatus.com/) and [Sustainable Finance Ireland](https://www.sustainablefinance.ie/) with funding from [Skillnet Ireland](https://www.skillnetireland.ie/).
-We see a future where end-to-end, multi-nodal taxonomy mapping becomes central to all operating models for data, risk, controls and reporting.

-## An Architecture for SF Taxononmy Mapping

 ## An Introduction to Insurance Regulation and Reporting
 Key Regulations (UK/EU)
 #### 1) Solvency II – EU Directive